Skip to main content

 Key takeaway

-AES block cipher modes determine how individual 16-byte blocks are chained together.
-ECB mode encrypts each block independently, so identical plaintext blocks always produce identical ciphertext blocks, directly leaking the structure of the data.
-This is why encrypting images with ECB still leaves shapes and patterns recognizable, a weakness that is not fixed by adding a reversible post-processing step like arithmetic block mixing.
-Real chaining modes like CBC and CTR make each block's ciphertext depend on all prior plaintext, preventing this structural leakage.
+AES block cipher modes decide how 16-byte blocks are chained together.
+ECB encrypts each block independently, so identical plaintext blocks always produce identical ciphertext blocks, leaking the structure of the data outright.
+That is why an image encrypted with ECB still shows its shapes, and why bolting on a reversible post-processing step like arithmetic mixing does not fix it.
+Real modes like CBC and CTR make each block's ciphertext depend on everything before it.

 Related reading